oetherington/tradukisto/README.md

 npx env-cmd -X tradukisto tradukisto.config.json
 ```

+Tradukisto uses `glob` from `node:fs/promises` internally which way cause an
+"ExperimentalWarning" error message in some Node versions.
+This warning can be
+silenced with `npx --node-options='--no-warnings=ExperimentalWarning' tradukisto`.

 ## Configuration

 Tradukisto can optionally use a JSON config file.
 The default values are shown